tosinezekiel/Simple-OOXML-Parser/README.md

-# FirstRead OOXML Relationship Parser
+# Simple OOXML Relationship Parser

 A Vue.js SPA that allows users to upload, parse, and visualize OOXML (Office Open XML) documents, with a focus on relationship files.